nobelk/Islam/Area/Quran/Surah Al Imran.md

 -   Difference in responsibilities does **not** mean inequality

 ## V:85
--   Non muslims (Able Kitab) may also be pious
+-   Non muslims (Ahl ul Kitab) may also be pious
 -   But Islam is the only acceptable religion
 -   _If they turn away, your job is only to convey_